electric-eloquence/feplet-vs-patternlab-php/README.md

 On a high level, this is a Node.js vs. PHP comparison.
 However, this sort of comparison never compares apples to apples.
-Going a bit lower, we can compare two projects that, when receiving identical inputs, will return nearly identical outputs.
-We can then concern ourselves with only the most basic of benchmarks: processing speed and memory consumption.
+Going a bit lower, we can compare two applications that, when receiving identical inputs, will return nearly identical outputs.
+We can then concern ourselves with only the most basic of
+benchmarks: processing speed and memory consumption.
+But since we don't know how these applications work under the hood, we again, cannot do an even comparison of Node.js and PHP.

+But what we _can_ try to determine, is when considering what tools to use for building a pattern library, processing large amounts of template data:

+* Whether to stay within the Node.js runtime environment, and use an obscure software package for this purpose

+\- OR -

+* Whether to bring on an additional runtime environment, and all the overhead that will encur, primarily because the better known software package works in this environment.

 ### Background

-Feplet is the template engine which powers
+Feplet is the Node.js template engine which powers
-<a href="https://github.com/electric-eloquence/fepper#readme" target="_blank">Fepper, a frontend prototyper</a>,
+<a href="https://github.com/electric-eloquence/fepper#readme" target="_blank">Fepper</a>,
 which implements the Pattern Lab UI.
 The Pattern Lab UI cannot receive enough acolades and superlatives for its utility at the tasks of organizing reusable markup patterns, and making them accessible to developers and designers.

-However, those wishing to stay in the Pattern Lab ecosystem will find that its runtime environment is best implemented with the PHP version of Pattern Lab.
+However, those wishing to stay in the Pattern Lab ecosystem (i.e. not opting for Fepper, or similar independent project) will find that the PHP version of Pattern Lab provides the best experience.
 A Node.js version of Pattern Lab exists, but its functionality is too limited for power usage.
 (More on that later, if you're interested.)

-Given that frontend developers and coding designers are certain to work in JavaScript (and probably Node.js), it is reasonable to assume that they'd want to stay within that ecosystem, unless there's a mandate or a drive of curiosity to venture beyond it.
+Given that frontend developers and coding designers are certain to work in JavaScript (and probably Node.js), it is reasonable to assume that they don't
+automatically want to bring on another runtime environment.
+They'd generally need a mandate or a drive of curiosity to venture beyond Node.js.
 We're only concerned with what could impart the mandate:

-* The Node.js version isn't up to the task
+* The Node.js application isn't up to the task
-* The Node.js version is too slow
+* The Node.js application is too slow
-* The Node.js version consumes too much memory
+* The Node.js application consumes too much memory

 ### Versions